mikeshwe/mcp_os_demo/prd.md

 - **Features**:
   - LLM determines optimal ingestion strategy based on file types and content
   - LLM model configurable via `LLM_MODEL` environment variable (default: `gpt-3.5-turbo`)
+  - **Dynamic tool discovery**: Can query MCP server for available ingestion tools and their schemas, then use LLM reasoning to select the appropriate tool (enabled via `--discover-tools` flag)
   - Retries failed ingestions with alternative parameters (up to 2 retries)
   - Validates that required file types are ingested
   - Provides warnings and recommendations for missing data